-Guide for Managers: Supporting Your Employees’ Second Official Language Learning Journey

-Supporting your employees’ language learning journey is all about:

-creating a work environment where employees feel encouraged and comfortable using both official languages
+Guide for Managers

-sharing the responsibility of setting second official language goals with your employees and encouraging them to use the recommended tools and activities provided in Second Official Language Learning Journey: A Shared Responsibility
+Supporting Your Employees’ Second Official Language Learning Journey: A Shared Responsibility

-encouraging your employees to take risks in their second official language, following their progress, and having fun!

 Second official language training helps the workforce acquire and maintain the language skills needed for the public service to fulfill its obligations under the Official Languages Act:

 managers are responsible for creating a work environment that supports the use of both official languages and for supporting employees in their language learning and maintenance journey

 employees should include their language training activities in the learning plan of their Public Service Performance Management agreement

+Supporting your employees’ language learning journey is all about:

+a conducive environment: creating a work environment where employees feel encouraged and comfortable using both official languages

+a shared responsibility: setting second official language goals collaboratively

+accessible educational resources: encouraging your employees to use the recommended tools and activities provided in Second Official Language Learning Journey: A Shared Responsibility

+realistic risk-taking: encouraging your employees to take risks in their second official language, following their progress, and recognizing their success!

 Below are some best practices to support your employees in advancing in their second official language learning journey.
 You are encouraged to share Second Official Language Learning Journey: A Shared Responsibility with your employees.